jgazeau/shadocs/exampleSite/content/english/markdown/link.md

 I'm a lonely text

-[Reference A]: /markdown/link/ "And I'm its title"
+[Reference A]: #referenced-link "And I'm its title"
 {{< /md >}}|
 |{{< md >}}
 ```